Gerkinfeltser/howToBdxInVSCode/README.md

     ]
 }
 ```
-3) Hit *Ctrl+Shift+B* to run the default "Start game" build task or select *Tasks > Run Tasks...* and select the build command you'd like.
-Remember to hit *F5* if you select the "Debug with JVM" after its done with its initial cooking!
-Also note, you'll probably have to hit "Continue without scanning the task output" (or the "Never scan the task ouput") option in the command bar to actually get the build to start. ("Never"'s probably OK but I'm honestly not sure how to revert that if selected!)
+3) Hit *Ctrl+Shift+B* to run the default **Start game** build task or select *Tasks > Run Tasks...* and select the build command you'd like.
+Remember to hit *F5* if you select the **Debug with JVM** after its done with its initial cooking!
+Also note, you'll probably have to hit *Continue without scanning the task output* (or the *Never scan the task ouput*) option in the command bar to actually get the build to start. (*Never...*'s probably OK but I'm honestly not sure how to revert that if selected and thus never tried it!)

 ## More [clarity] to come later! ##